goharbor/harbor/docs/installation_guide.md

 * **Required parameters** must be set in the configuration file.
 They will take effect if a user updates them in `harbor.cfg` and runs the `install.sh` script to re-install Harbor.
 * **Optional parameters** are optional for updating, i.e. the user can use default values and update them in the Harbor Web Portal after Harbor has been started.
 If they are set in `harbor.cfg` they will only take effect upon the first launch of Harbor.
 After that, updates to these parameters in `harbor.cfg` will be ignored.

-> **Note** --- If you choose to set these parameters via the Portal, be sure to do so right after Harbor has been started.
+> **Note** — If you choose to set these parameters via the Portal, be sure to do so right after Harbor has been started.
 In particular, you must set the desired `auth_mode` before registering or creating any new users in Harbor.
 When there are users in the system (besides the default admin user), `auth_mode` cannot be changed.

 The available parameters are described in the sections below.
 Please note that you will need to change the `hostname` attribute.

-##### Required parameters:
+##### Required parameters

 Parameter | Description | Default
 :---------|:------------|:-------